awsdocs/amazon-rds-user-guide/doc_source/USER_RebootInstance.md

 # Rebooting a DB instance<a name="USER_RebootInstance"></a>

 You might need to reboot your DB instance, usually for maintenance reasons\.
-For example, if you make certain modifications, or if you change the DB parameter group associated with the DB instance , you must reboot the instance for the changes to take effect\.
+For example, if you make certain modifications, or if you change the DB parameter group associated with the DB instance, you must reboot the instance for the changes to take effect\.

 **Note**
 If a DB instance isn't using the latest changes to its associated DB parameter group, the AWS Management Console shows the DB parameter group with a status of **pending\-reboot**\.
 The **pending\-reboot** parameter groups status doesn't result in an automatic reboot during the next maintenance window\.
 To apply the latest parameter changes to that DB instance, manually reboot the DB instance\.
 For more information about parameter groups, see [Working with DB parameter groups](USER_WorkingWithParamGroups.md)\.